mbarmonde/mediacms-cytube/README.md

   MediaCMS is a modern, fully featured open source video and media CMS.
 It is developed to meet the needs of modern web platforms for viewing and sharing media.
 It can be used to build a small to medium video and media portal within minutes.

   It is built mostly using the modern stack Django + React and includes a REST API.

-  ## (TBD) Will be featured at some point at
-  - [Show and tell](https://github.com/mediacms-io/mediacms/discussions/categories/show-and-tell) how you are using the project
-  - Star the project
-  - Add functionality, work on a PR, fix an issue!

   ## Contact